Hako1997/page-2/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello!
+Hi!
 This is Yujia Li (李雨佳).
-I am currently a postdoctoral Research Associate in Department of Electrical and Electronic Engineering at The University of Hong KONG, advised by Dr. Yunhe Hou.
+I am currently a postdoctoral Research Associate in [the Department of Electrical and Electronic Engineering](https://www.eee.hku.hk/) at The University of Hong Kong, advised by Dr. Yunhe Hou.
 My research interests includes Power System Resilience, Renewable Energy Integration, Coupled Transportation and Power Systems, and Optimization in Power Systems.

-Outside of work, you enjoy music/dancing/reading.
+Outside of work, I enjoy music/dancing/reading.

 Feel free to contact me if you are interested in my research work!